AustinWang2312/AustinWang2312.github.io/projects.md

                 </div>
                 <h2>Lyricloud: Wordcloud Generator for Song Lyrics</h2>
                 <div style="margin: 20px;">
                 Built full end-to-end webservice using React.js for frontend deployment and Node Express for the backend server.
 Lyricloud scrapes music lyrics from Genius.com and converts them to a WordCloud format using the react-wordcloud module.
 The backend server performs the webscraping and text processing while the frontend calls the server's API to retrieve the relevant lyrics.
 WORK IN PROGRESS.
-To be implemented: smart searches, webscraping lyrics from backup websites, support for foreign languages, handling for songs with multiple artists.
+To be implemented: smart searches, webscraping lyrics from backup websites, support for foreign languages, handling for songs with multiple artists, Wordcloud generation for multiple songs.
                 </div>
                 <div style="width:100%;">
                     <div style="text-align:center;">